Jack1q/WAKE-UP/README.md

 - Count down until a certain date and/or time.
 - Display the local sunset / sunrise times.

-### What I'm developing right now:
-- Ability to play noises besides the monotonous buzzer, such as ```.mp3``` files or Spotify tracks.
+### Additional features
-- A web dashboard to change the settings of the clock from anywhere in the world.
+- Flask web dashboard to customize clock settings
-- A snooze button (I don't need snooze on most days but I've thought of adding this more and more lately)
+- Play YouTube audio instead of buzzer for wakeup

 ## Setup